Paula Burch's All About Hand Dyeing

 (Are you sure you wouldn't rather use cold water fiber reactive dyes, with the safe, quick, easy squirt bottle technique?)

 After dyeing with all-purpose dye, be sure to finish your dyeing by applying a product to prevent it from running with every wash.
 Such products include Retayne®, Dharma Dye Fixative®, and Aljo Pro-fix PCD® after-treatment.
 These products are sometimes available at your local quilting supply store, but usually must be purchased by mail; see Sources for Supplies.
-Retayne® is a cationic bulking agent that essentially glues the dye into the fiber, making the washfastness of even direct dyes quite acceptable.
-It will also prevent any further dye from getting to the fabric, so don't use this product until you are sure that you don't want to dye the fabric again.
+Retayne® is a cationic bulking agent that essentially glues the dye into the fiber, making the washfastness of even direct dyes quite acceptable after it is applied.

 see more answers to dye FAQs